 Scientists Are Building a ‘Digital Twin’ of Earth

-The European Space Agency ( ESA) is working on a “digital twin” of Earth in the hopes of better understanding our planet’s past, present, and future.
+The European Space Agency (ESAOpens in a new tab) is working on a “digital twin” of Earth in the hopes of better understanding our planet’s past, present, and future.
 The project, first announced in September of last year, will deploy AI, as well as quantum computing, to build Earth’s digital doppelgänger in virtual space.
-And the scientists hope this Digital Twin Earth will help them forecast extreme, climate change-induced weather events.
+And the scientists hope this Digital Twin Earth will help them forecast extreme, climate change-induced weather eventsOpens in a new tab.

 Popular MechanicsOpens in a new tab reported on the digital Earth, which ESA scientists discussed during the agency’s 2020 Φ-week eventOpens in a new tab.
 The scientists say their digital model will help humanity to “monitor the health of the planet,” as well as simulate the effects of human behavior on the environment.